mvstermind/Reconosaurus/features.md

 12. **Passive Recon**:
     - Include a module for passive reconnaissance, using public sources like WHOIS, DNS records, etc.

-13. **Social Engineering Tools**:
-    - Build basic utilities for phishing simulations or harvesting public profiles for usernames/emails.

-14. **Automation and Reporting**:
-    - Generate reports (HTML/PDF format) with the scan results and potential vulnerabilities.
-    - Include an option to auto-save the results in a structured format like JSON for later processing.

 15. **Stealth Mode**:
     - Options to perform stealthy scans, like scanning using fragmented packets, slow scanning (evade detection systems).